 See Art Or Music

-The East Coast and particularly Melbourne and Sydney have incredible bands and music acts on every night of the week.
+The East Coast, particularly Melbourne and Sydney, have incredible bands and music acts on every night of the week.

 Additionally, art galleries in major cities house some of the most incredible historic, modern and indigenous art works.

 The country is vast and spectacular, while the cities offer diverse cultures throughout the nation, offering plenty of options for your bucket list Australia.

 Whether it be the Red Centre, the Great Barrier Reef or one of the more personal discoveries while camping in a national park, or visiting one of the many hidden gems in each city, Australia hosts some of those once in a lifetime experiences that you are guaranteed to carry with you!